calubrecht/CrimsonSkies/README.md

   - 66.244.102.112 port 4000

-This isn't advertised with Mud Connector or anywhere else, just here for anyone interested while I work on it.
-The first things
-I will be working on is cleaning up formatting, removing some small stuff I didn't think fit an RP mud (like the Jukebox) and then I'll focus on new classes, reclasses, reclass reclasses, spells and skills.
-I will be altering the underpinnings before making many area additions.

 ## Project Goals:

   - To provide a ROM code base that includes creative additions that keep the same feel of what made ROM great (I will be changing and re-organizing things though) and will probably remove or drastically change some areas that don't fit imo (like the smurf village).
+I will build off of ROM/Diku which means I'll be leaving areas like Midgaard and New Thalos which I find to be iconic (or at least nostalgic).
   - To document the old functions with descriptions and hopefully well document new functions.
   - Remove legacy OS support and support the major OS's of today (Linux via Ubuntu/Raspbian/Debian, Windows via Windows 7/8/8.1 and likely 2008R2 Server+ and possibly OSX though my OSX test laptop is